Redundancy policy: guidance and examples

 Find out how to develop your selection criteria for your redundancy policy.
 Plus see example policies from schools.

-This article is based on guidance from Acas on redundancies and advice by the HR and People team at One Education.
+This article is based on the Acas guidance from on redundancies, and advice from our associate HR expert, Fiona Barker.

 Choose your selection criteria and evidence